jsjue/liftoff-assignments/P2-Project_Outline/README.md

 I have been a campaign manager in 2014 for a candidate running for the Kansas State House, although the candidate did not win, I learned a lot and she has decided to run for school board in Kansas and I believe this would be a good functionality for her to "meet" consituents.

+My project will be a booking instrument for musician and artists or their manager.
+To provide a easy way to book venues across the US for musicians wishing to tour.
+The will be an interactive map to click on the region you wish to book a tour and it will link the artist with smaller venues and the contact information of the venue.
+Eventually, I would like the artists to be able to rate each venue for ease of working with and perhaps show quality.
+This project is spurred by a friend of mine who recently started a record label and has an artist who will be going out on tour.

 ### Features
 Email signup: visitors to the site will be able to register their email to receive emails.